MicrosoftDocs/windows-powershell-docs/docset/windows/netldpagent/NetLldpAgent.md

 # NetLldpAgent Module
 ## Description
-This reference provides cmdlet descriptions and syntax for the following Network Logical Link Discovery Protocol (LLDP) Agent cmdlets:
+This reference provides cmdlet descriptions and syntax for the Network Logical Link Discovery Protocol (LLDP) Agent.
+Use of the NetLldpAgent module requires the [DataCenterBridging](https://docs.microsoft.com/en-us/windows-server/networking/technologies/dcb/dcb-install) feature to be installed.
+The following cmdlets are covered by this reference:

 ## NetLldpAgent Cmdlets
 ### [Disable-NetLldpAgent](./Disable-NetLldpAgent.md)